HarvesterDeveloper/HtmlSaver/readme.md

 # HTML Saver

 ## Description
-Very simple programm to download html by given url.
+Very simple program to download html by given url.

 ## How it was developed?
 Written in pure java 8.